 A network slice can be available temporarily.
-Clause 4.6.2.X addresses how the allowed NSSAI and partially allowed NSSAI are managed based on the S-NSSAI time validity information.
+Clause 4.6.2.8 addresses how the allowed NSSAI and partially allowed NSSAI are managed based on the S-NSSAI time validity information.

 If the S-NSSAI time validity information indicates that the S-NSSAI is available, the UE may initiate a UE-requested PDU session establishment procedure to establish a PDU session associated with the S-NSSAI.